MIT Media Lab

 Kelly Wearstler x Shantell Martin Collection featuring hand drawn on signature furniture, marble and home interior pieces.

 Collaboration with Jonathan Bobrow.
 Printed Circuit Boards designed for Social Computing at MIT Media Lab.

 Titled “I Am Here” this drawing is a summery of my first week visiting MIT Media Lab

 ARE YOU YOU is a site-specific installation exploring change, flow and identity.

 “Dear Grandmother” collaboration was born over a decade ago between Shantell and Dot Martin.

 Do you recall you dream?
 In this series Martin tries to capture her dream in the form of words and lines.

 Large scale drawing commissions with major brands in the US and overseas.

 WHO ARE YOU SHANTELL MARTIN

-The work of Shantell Martin is a meditation of black and white lines; a language of characters, creatures and messages that invite her viewers to share a role in her creative process.
+The work of Shantell Martin is a meditation of lines; a language of characters, creatures and messages that invite her viewers to share a role in her creative process.
 Part autobiographical, and part dreamlike whimsy, Martin has created her own world that bridges fine art, commercial and the everyday experience — conversations, objects and places.